openstack/charm-guide/doc/source/admin/upgrades/series-openstack.rst

    same placement group is hosted on those machines.
 For example, if ceph-mon is deployed with ``customize-failure-domain`` set to 'true' and the ceph-osd units are hosted on machines in three or more separate Juju AZs you can safely reboot ceph-osd machines simultaneously in the same zone.
-See `Ceph AZ`_ in `Infrastructure high availability`_ for details.
+See the :ref:`ha_ceph_az` section on the :doc:`../ha` page for details.

 Automation
 ----------